Ibrahimmahmoudd/UART/README.md

 - **Sample Divisor**: \( \frac{50,000,000}{16 \times 9600} \approx 325 \).

 ## Testbench
-The testbench (`uart_test.v`) performs loopback testing by connecting the transmitter output to the receiver input.
+The testbench (`uart_tb.v`) performs loopback testing by connecting the transmitter output to the receiver input.
 It sends two test bytes (`0xAA`, `0x55`) and checks if they are received correctly without errors.
 Simulation results are displayed via `$display` statements.